OmneBonum/dsu/_posts/2020-07-15-Not-e-Democracy.md

 The most notorious example of an attempt at a leaderless movement was Occupy Wall Street.
 To our knowledge, that movement accomplished absolutely nothing.

 To be fair, their leeriness when it came to leadership was based on some truths.
 Leaders often disappoint.
 The type of person who says, "Oo, pick me!
-I'll be your leader!" isn't always the best kind of person.
+I'll be your leader!" isn't always the kind of person you actually want for the job.
 There is, of course, that truism about power corrupting.

 But the problem goes a bit deeper than that.
 The real problem with leadership is the followers.
 The fact is, they only have a vague idea of the realities their leader faces when trying, even in good conscience to champion their cause.